bytebase/bytebase.com-old/content/changelog/bytebase-1-3-2.md

 - Improve the SQL editor auto-completion experience.
 - Improve performance when initializing SQL editor.
 - Improve the performance of syncing PostgreSQL instances.
-- SQL Review adds the rule: Support naming length limit (default 63 characters) for MySQL and PostgreSQL.
+- Add SQL Review rule: Support naming length limit (default 63 characters) for MySQL and PostgreSQL.
-- SQL Review adds the rule: Allow empty for the index name.
+- Add SQL Review rule: Allow empty for the index name.
 - Assign newly-created issues to a DBA or owner if possible in GitOps Workflow.
 - Add option to show password on sign-in and sign-up pages.
 - There should be at least one active owner for each workspace.